 Tips To Heal Irritable Bowel Syndrome (IBS) & Leaky Gut

-Some of the most common health complaints today are the direct result of TWO digestive disorders that go by the names of IBS (Irritable Bowel Syndrome) and Leaky Gut.
+Many common health complaints today can be directly attributed to two digestive disorders known as IBS (Irritable Bowel Syndrome) and Leaky Gut.

-As you’ll see, re-setting your digestive system is fundamental in terms of your ongoing health, wellness and longevity.
+However, as you’ll see, paying attention to your gut health is fundamental - not just for avoiding Leaky Gut and IBS - but in terms of your ongoing overall health, wellness and longevity.

-So let’s first take a closer look at both of these ominous and weird sounding conditions…
+First, let's take a closer look at each of these increasingly common health complaints.

 What is Irritable Bowel Syndrome?

-It is typically an indication of sensitivity in the gut, generally caused by:
+It is typically an indication of inflammation in the gut, usually caused by:

-- Too much refined sugar and grain products
+- Excess refined sugar and grain products in the diet

 - Over consumption of processed dairy products

-- Fried and Fatty Foods (made from hydrogenated oils)
+- Fried and Fatty Foods (prepared from hydrogenated oils/trans fats)

-Although there is no medical test to ‘confirm’ that someone actually suffers from the disorder, many people who persistently experience one or more of the symptoms are often diagnosed with it.
+Although there is no specific clinical test to ‘confirm’ that someone actually suffers from IBS, many people who persistently experience one or more of the symptoms described, are often diagnosed with it.

-As the name suggests, several forms of irritation, as well as inflammation, constitute many of the effects people normally experience.
+As the name suggests, several forms of irritation, as well as inflammation, constitute many of the effects people normally experience with IBS.

 What is Leaky Gut?